Tips and tricks Best practice guides, FAQ & more

-By relying on LEAPWORK, and without having to having a write a single line of code, the test team can automate and maintain the test cases required for passing the Blue Gate.
+By relying on LEAPWORK, and without having to having to write a single line of code, the test team can automate and maintain the test cases required for passing the Blue Gate.
 The cases can run on a schedule, i.e. every night, repeatedly 24/7, or on an ad hoc basis.

 The Leapwork Automation Platform comes with native plugins to the common build and release services such as Jenkins, TFS, Atlassian Bamboo, and TeamCity.

 This makes it very easy to trigger test cases to run as part of a release plan.
 Furthermore, LEAPWORK returns all test case results in JUnit format, which is natively supported by all platforms, enabling an overview of all test cases directly via any release platform an organization is using.

 It is very useful to have individual test cases as a part of more than one schedule.
 This way, it is possible to test minor parts of the products often while having a schedule containing regression tests of all product features, which is then executed, for example, every night or close to a release.

 After test execution, all case results are available in the Leapwork Automation Platform, and it is possible to filter them by projects, schedules, and more.
 The results can also be emailed to designated stakeholders depending on the case outcome.

 Running regression tests against the Development environment serves two purposes:

 Early regression testing only covers a small part of the total regression tests available, for two reasons.
 Firstly, because there is a higher frequency of deployment, or check-ins of code, to Development, there is an upper limit to the number of early regression tests that can be executed per day.
 Secondly, verification at this stage is usually kept at a limited number of basic test cases focusing on critical features.